geofmureithi-zz/broker/README.md

 ### How it works

-In Broker you create a user, login, then insert an event and its data with a timestamp.
+In Broker you create a user, login, then insert an event with its data, a collection_id, and a timestamp.
 Broker publishes the event when the timestamp is reached to the event stream via SSE.
-Broker keeps all event versions in its database that can be viewed.
+Broker keeps all events its database that can be viewed in collections (by collection_id).
 Broker can also cancel future events.

 When the client first subscribes to the SSE connection all the latest events and data is sent to the client.
 Combined with sending the latest event via SSE when subscribed negates the necessity to do any GET API requests in the lifecycle of an event.